maritimeconnectivity/g1128-msr-service-specification/service-specification.md

     output from the input payload.
 -->

-Upon receiving a request to retrieve all registered instances, the service will access its database to retrieve and package the full list of Instance objects into a paged response.
+Upon receiving a request to retrieve all registered service instances, the MSR will access its database to retrieve and package the full list of Instance objects into a paged response.
 Only the results of the page that has been selected by the service consumers are returned.
 Navigation to other pages can